mlflow/mlflow-website/website/blog/2024-07-26-pyfunc-in-practice/index.md

 ![Ensemble Model Lifecycle](ensemble-model-lifecycle.png)

 ## MLflow Tracking
 ### Using the `fit` Method to Train Sub-Models

 Once the data is preprocessed, we use the custom `fit` method to train all the sub-models in our Ensemble Model.
 This method applies grid search to find the best hyperparameters for each sub-model, fits them to the training data, and saves the trained models for future use.

+> **Note:** For the following block of code, you might need to set the MLflow Tracking Server if you're not using Managed MLflow.
+In the [Components of the Project](#components-of-the-project), there's a note about setting up a simple local MLflow Tracking Server.
+For this step of the project, you'll need to point MLflow to the server’s URI that has been configured and is currently running.
+Don't forget to set the server URI variable `remote_server_uri`.
+You can refer to the official MLflow documentation for more details on [Logging to a Tracking Server](https://mlflow.org/docs/latest/tracking/server.html#logging-to-a-tracking-server).

 ```python
 import datetime